cmail-mta/cmail/README.txt

 		user_name	TEXT NOT NULL
 		Textual user identifier, not directly related to any mailbox name.
-Should be in for authentication scenarios (e.g. IMAP auth, SMTP auth)
+Should be used as user identifier in all authentication scenarios (e.g. IMAP auth,
+		POP auth, SMTP auth)

+		user_authdata	TEXT
+		Representation of the shared secret used in authentication scenarios.
+Should be a GNU crypt string.

 		user_inrouter	TEXT NOT NULL DEFAULT 'store'
 		user_inroute	TEXT